quicwg/base-drafts/draft-ietf-quic-tls.md

 about the current connection when creating a resumed connection.
 TLS requires that some information be retained; see Section 4.6.1 of {{!TLS13}}.
-QUIC itself does not depend on any state being retained when resuming a connection, unless 0-RTT is also used; see {{enable-0rtt}} and Section 7.4.1 of
+QUIC itself does not depend on any state being retained when resuming a connection, unless 0-RTT is also used; see Section 7.4.1 of {{QUIC-TRANSPORT}} and
-{{QUIC-TRANSPORT}}.
+{{enable-0rtt}}.
 Application protocols could depend on state that is retained between resumed connections.

 Clients can store any state required for resumption along with the session ticket.
 Servers can use the session ticket to help carry state.